shivashant25/Threat-Protection-with-XDR/Labguide/lab1_sentinel_workspace.md

 In this lab, participants will explore a pre-configured Azure Sentinel workspace, investigating security incidents, configuring automated responses, and analyzing data to strengthen threat detection and response capabilities within the Azure environment.

+You are a Security Operations Analyst working at a company that is implementing Microsoft Defender for Endpoint.
+Your manager plans to onboard a few devices to provide insight into required changes to the Security Operations (SecOps) team response procedures.
+You start by initializing the Defender for the Endpoint environment.
+Next, you onboard the initial devices for your deployment by running the onboarding script on the devices

 ## Lab objectives
  In this lab, you will perform the following:
  - Task 1: Log in to Azure Portal and verify the pre-deployed resources